The Human Side of ERP Projects

 However, the suggestion of doing a survey seems like you just asked someone to open up the expired can of tuna in the back of the fridge.
 They need to brace themselves for the potential smell.
 My recommendation will always be to find out what is really going on, the good, the bad, and the ugly.
 You can only address what you know.

-Once you go through the survey data you develop your very own Organizational Change Strategy, exactly right-sized for whatever your company/your project needs are.
+Once you go through the survey data you develop your very own change management strategy, exactly right-sized for whatever your company/your project needs are, and as a strategic partner Stoneridge Software is poised to help you with this.

 You can now develop a communication strategy that takes into account what employees are most curious and concerned about, but also most excited for.
 You can also focus your resources on the media that they most connect with (emails, newsletters, town hall meetings, videos, intranet, etc.).